-Pa GR.
+12 GE.

 Trustees of the College 2

 Faculty of the College 3

 Officers of the Experiment Station 4

 Names of Students 5

-History of the College 7
+History of the College 8

-Object and Aim of the College 10
+Object and Aim of the College 11

-Courses of Instruction 13
+Courses of Instruction 14

-Department of Agriculture-Live Stock and Dairying 16
+Department of Agriculture-Live Stock and Dairying 17

-Department of Horticulture-Arboriculture and Botany 18
+Department of Horticulture-Arboriculture and Botany 19

-Department of Chemistry 22
+Department of Chemistry 21

-Department of Practical Mechanics and Mathematics 25
+Department of Mechanics and Applied Mathematics 25

-Machinery, Building and Steam 26
+Machinery, Building and Steam.
+26

 Surveying, Applied Mechanics, etc 27

 Carpentry 28

+Blacksmithing 29

 Drawing 30

-Mathematics 31
+Department of Mathematics 31

 Department of English 32

 Department of Book-keeping 34

 Department of History 34

+Location 35

-County Students 40
+County Students 40 .

 Pay Students 40

 General Rules 40

 Estimated Cost to Students 42

 State Law concerning the College 43

-Land Scrip Act of Congress 45
+Land Scrip Act of Congress.
+45

-Hatch Act of Congress.
+Hatch Act of Congress 48

-College Calendar 51
+Coll-ge Calendar 51

-7-11 F Ca-31 Tarm.
+Table of Studies 52

+Buildings 35

+Degrees 37

+Christian Association 37

+Literary Societies 38

+Library 38

+Labor 38

+Discipline.
+38

+Mode of Admission 39